Available with 3D Analyst license.

 What if my graphics card meets the recommendations but it still doesn't work well?

 Even if your graphics card is new, sometimes display issues can occur, such as textures not appearing on building multipatches.
-A good method of practice is to check periodically for updated drivers available for you to download.
+A best practice is to check periodically for updated drivers available for download.
 The steps for updating the graphics card driver will vary depending on whether you work from a desktop or a laptop.

-If the graphics card is on a desktop computer, you can generally go to the original equipment manufacturer's website to find an update.
+If the graphics card is on a desktop computer, you can typically go to the original equipment manufacturer's website to find an update.
 The two most common manufacturers include NVIDIA and AMD (ATI).

 If the graphics card is on a laptop, most often you will need to go to the computer manufacturer's website, such as Dell or Toshiba, to update the driver.
-Some newer-generation graphics cards allow you to update directly from the card's website, but generally, you'll have to get the update from the computer manufacturer.
+Some newer-generation graphics cards allow you to update directly from the card's website, but typically, you'll need to get the update from the computer manufacturer.

 If updating to the most recent driver version doesn't resolve the issue, consider updating to an Esri-certified version of the driver.
-Esri-certified drivers are available on both the NVIDIA and AMD website, listed below.
-However, please note that certified drivers may not be updated as regularly as the current version.
+Esri-certified drivers are available on both the NVIDIA and AMD websites.
+Note that certified drivers may not be updated as regularly as the current version.

 What is a display driver?